You are using an outdated browser. Please upgrade your browser to improve your ReverbNation experience.

 Cameran and his band are touring extensively and his new album “Happy To Beer” released in June 2013.
-This album includes the tracks “Thrown”, which reached #70 on the Texas Regional Radio Report, “Happy To Beer”, which remained on the Texas charts for 26 weeks and reached #19 on the TexNet50 music chart, “Reckless In Texas” which made the Texas Charts just one week after its late August release and climbed into the top 40 at #31, and the latest single “35 Runs Both Ways” which debuted on the Texas Regional Radio Report with the Trifecta at #66 and made it to #1 in only 13 weeks.
-Look for the new album on iTunes and CDBaby .
+This album includes the tracks “Thrown”, which reached #70 on the Texas Regional Radio Report, “Happy To Beer”, which remained on the Texas charts for 26 weeks and reached #19 on the TexNet50 music chart, “Reckless In Texas” which made the Texas Charts just one week after its late August release and climbed into the top 40 at #31, and the single “35 Runs Both Ways” which debuted on the Texas Regional Radio Report with the Trifecta at #66 and made it to #1 in only 13 weeks, and #1 on the Texas Music Chart.
+Cameran’s first single "Shotgun", from the sophomore album "I've Got A Good Thing Going", released in July of 2014 debuted on the TRRR with the highest debut at #39 and #49 on the Texas Music chart, also reaching the #1 position on the TRRR.
+Look for the new album on iTunes and CDBaby in the Spring of 2015.
 For a hard copy visit mytexasmusic.org.

 If you added all the miles Cameran has lived in Texas since being born in Haskell, Texas, to living south of Kingsville, East of Rockwall, west of Lubbock and now living in the hill country, Cameran is from 1,815 miles of Texas!
-Cameran, with his high-energy Texas sound and energetic live show, has shared the stage with acts such as Lee Brice, Roger Creager, Randy Rogers Band, Kevin Fowler, Aaron Watson, Jack Ingram, Cody Johnson, Josh Ward, Reckless Kelly, Gary P. Nunn, Mickey and The Motorcars, Bart Crow, Charlie Pride, Gene Watson, Rick Trevino, The Rankin Twins, Dustin Lynch and has shows this summer with Jason Eady, Granger Smith, Billy Currington, and Kyle Park.
-In early 2013, Cameran was nominated for 3 Texas Music Awards, Male Vocalist, Rising Star, and Record of the Year.
-This year 2014, Cameran was nominated for New Male Vocalist (TRRMA) and Record Of The Year “Happy To Beer” (Texas Music Academy) and won the Male Vocalist of the Year award (TMA).
+Cameran, with his high-energy Texas sound and energetic live show, has shared the stage with acts such as Lee Brice, Roger Creager, Randy Rogers Band, Kevin Fowler, Aaron Watson, Jack Ingram, Cody Johnson, Josh Ward, Reckless Kelly, Gary P. Nunn, Mickey and The Motorcars, Bart Crow, Charlie Pride, Gene Watson, Rick Trevino, The Rankin Twins, Dustin Lynch, Jason Eady, Granger Smith, Kyle Park and many more.
+In early 2013, Cameran was nominated for 3 Texas Music Awards (TMA), Male Vocalist, Rising Star, and Record of the Year.
+In 2014, Cameran was nominated for New Male Vocalist (TRRMA) and Record Of The Year “Happy To Beer” (Texas Music Academy) and won the Male Vocalist of the Year award (TMA).

 “Getting on stage and playing is just that!” says Cameran about his show.
 “The work is over and we get to cut loose and have some fun!”